Ankush-Kumar421/SQL---World-Populations-I/README.md

 # SQL---World-Populations-I
-This project is part of Codecademy course on SQL.
-In this project, I answered a set of questions using a database of world population by country.
-The following files are:

 This project is part of the Codecademy course on SQL.
 In this project, I answered a set of questions using a database of world population by country.
 The following files are:
 1. Powerpoint presentation – Contains my analysis is communicated to the audience.
 2. Excel file – Contains my detailed analysis in tables and graphs forms.